5pideyy/5pideyy.github.io/_posts/2025-02-16-nomore-thug_lifeatkct.md

 #### **Why?**

 - These files contain compiled native code and often reveal sensitive paths, hardcoded strings, or debugging logs left by developers.
-- Many developers clean up their code before publishing, but these guys didn’t—which made our job easier.
+- Many developers clean up their code before publishing, but these guys didn't—which made our job easier.

 ### Step 3: The Smoking Gun – The File Path That Exposed Them